FSH Internship Faculty & Training Committee Members

 J. Edd Bucklew, Ph.D.
 (University of Missouri-Kansas, 1987)

 Dr. Bucklew is Program Coordinator of the Psychiatric Rehabilitation Program in Biggs Forensic Center.
-His clinical and research interests include program development, program evaluation, and treatment of seriously mentally ill clients and dual diagnosis adults in correctional and forensic settings, and motivational interviewing.
+His clinical and research interests include program development and program evaluation; the treatment of seriously mentally ill clients and dual diagnosis adults in correctional and forensic settings; and motivational interviewing.

 Dr. Maddox is Fulton State Hospital's Psychology Director as well as its Forensic Coordinator.
-He has offered his clinical services and supervisory skills to Fulton State Hospital for over 25 years.
-Also at the hospital, Dr. Maddox serves on several committees including the Facility Executive Team, Forensic Review Committee, the Critical Incident Stress Debriefing team, and the Strategic Planning/Focus on Safety team.
+He has provided clinical and supervisory services to Fulton State Hospital for 30 years.
+Also at the hospital, Dr. Maddox serves on several committees, including the Facility Executive Team, Forensic Review Committee, the Assaulted Staff Action Program team, and the Strategic Planning/Focus on Safety team.
 Finally, Dr. Maddox's clinical and research interests include the assessment and treatment of sexual offenders.